bach05/wasteGAN/README.md

-# wasteGAN
+# WasteGAN

-THis repository refers to the work **WasteGAN: Data Augmentation for Robotic Waste Sorting through Generative Adversarial Networks**.
+This repository refers to the work **WasteGAN: Data Augmentation for Robotic Waste Sorting through Generative Adversarial Networks**.
 If you use this code or part of it in your work, please cite:

 ```